 - Merged branches should be deleted.
 If you ever get to the point where you merge a branch with main, then youâll want to delete the branch afterward so no one (including your future self) mistakingly thinks that the branch is still under active development.

 - Always begin your work with a âPullâ.
-If youâre collaborating on a shared github repo, you need to start work with the most current version of the code, so always begin by pulling the repo from Github to ensure that youâre up-to-date.
+If youâre collaborating on a shared github repo, you need to start your work with the most current version of the code, so it is best practice to always begin by pulling the repo from Github to ensure that youâre up-to-date.